moby/moby/docs/man/docker-run.1.md

 **IMAGE**
    The image name or ID.
+You can specify a version of an image you'd like to run the container with by adding image:tag to the command.
+For example, `docker run ubuntu:14.04`.

 **COMMAND**